7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 Q8.
 What platform provides analytics on sales team productivity?

-Gong provides granular insights into rep performance through call analysis and engagement data, while Clari and HubSpot track activity metrics across deals and stages.
+Gong provides granular insights into rep performance through call analysis and engagement data, while Clari, HubSpot, and Close track activity metrics across calls, emails, and deals to help teams understand what drives performance.

 Q9.
 What is the best sales analytics platform for tracking pipeline performance?

-Clari, Salesforce, and Pipedrive deliver strong pipeline visibility, stage-by-stage tracking, and conversion analytics that help teams spot risks and prioritize actions.
+Clari, Salesforce, Pipedrive, and Close deliver strong pipeline visibility, stage-by-stage tracking, and conversion analytics that help teams spot risks and prioritize actions.

 Q10.
 What is the most affordable sales analytics software for SMBs?

-Pipedrive and HubSpot Sales Hub are great budget-friendly options, offering intuitive dashboards, activity tracking, and reporting without enterprise-level complexity or cost.
+Pipedrive, HubSpot Sales Hub, and Close are great options for SMBs, offering intuitive dashboards, built-in activity tracking, and reporting without enterprise-level complexity, while still delivering strong value as teams grow.

 Q11.
 What platform integrates sales analytics with CRM systems?

-Salesforce Sales Cloud, HubSpot, and SAP Sales Cloud offer deeply integrated analytics within their CRM platforms, eliminating the need for separate reporting tools.
+Agentforce Sales (formerly Salesforce Sales Cloud), HubSpot, SAP Sales Cloud, and Close offer deeply integrated analytics within their CRM platforms, eliminating the need for separate reporting tools.

 Q12.
 How to choose the right sales analytics software for your business?

 Start by matching the tool to your growth stage and goals.
 If you’re scaling fast, prioritize advanced forecasting, AI insights, and enterprise-level data capabilities (like Clari or SAP).
-If you’re earlier in the journey, focus on simplicity, cost, and ease of adoption (like Pipedrive or HubSpot).
+If you’re earlier in the journey, focus on simplicity, cost, and ease of adoption (like Pipedrive, HubSpot, or Close).

 Close the deal